Humpty Dumpty sat on a wall; Humpty Dumpty had a great fall. All the king’s horses and all the kings’ men couldn’t put Humpty together again.

 Often eggs like Humpty experience mental health problems.
 If you were to ask him about it, he would probably say “yes.
 I have depression.
 Sometimes I get suicidal.
 PTSD, panic, and anxiety are struggles for me.
 And alcohol and substance abuse, that’s how I cope with this pain inside.”

-These responses to the abuse in childhood are common for adults.
-In fact, the layers of abuse that happened on a daily, weekly, even occasional basis make healing more complex because it wasn’t a one time event.
+These responses to abuse in childhood are common for adults.
+In fact, the layers of abuse that happened on a daily, weekly, even occasional basis make healing more complex because it wasn’t a one-time event.
 Unfortunately, some of the longest-lasting and most debilitating effects of physical abuse are psychological in nature.
 What people may not realize, in addition to the psychological, there are a host of other effects:

 - Physical health problems related to the toxic stress they experienced

 - Diminished cognitive functioning

 These are just a few, there are so much more than we can cover in a blog article.
 We know that not everyone who has suffered abuse will face the same challenges as Humpty.
 If you are Humpty, or know him, piecing the abused Humpty back together again is not impossible.
 There is hope for help and healing, and you are not alone.